Barbara Ann Scott: Life and career

 Scott died on September 30, 2012, at her home in Fernandina Beach, Amelia Island, Florida at age 84.
 Her obituary listed her name as Barbara Ann Scott King.
 A local arena was named after her in Nepean, Ontario, as part of the Pinecrest Recreation Centre.

 Orders, accolades and medals

-Scott was made an Officer of the Order of Canada in 1991, and a member of the Order of Ontario in 2008 for her contributions to sports and charitable endeavours.
+Scott was made an Officer of the Order of Canada in 1991 (OC), and a Member of the Order of Ontario (OOnt) in 2008 for her contributions to sports and charitable endeavours.

 She was inducted into the Canadian Olympic Hall of Fame in 1948, Canada's Sports Hall of Fame in 1955, the Ottawa Sports Hall of Fame in 1966, the Skate Canada Hall of Fame in 1991, the International Women's Sports Hall of Fame in 1997, the Ontario Sports Hall of Fame in 1997, and in 1998 was named to Canada's Walk of Fame.
 The Barbara Ann Scott Ice Trail at Toronto's College Park is named after the skater.

 Her first major honour came in the form of the Lou Marsh Trophy as Canada's Top Athlete of the Year in 1945, which she subsequently won in both 1947 and 1948.